 What do I do when my child’s other parent is opposed to coming to see you?

-If you would like to try parent consulting or family therapy, but your partner is reluctant or unwilling–I encourage you to get in touch with me by yourself.
+If you would like to try parent consulting or family therapy, but your partner or ex-partner is reluctant or unwilling–I encourage you to get in touch with me by yourself.
 It only takes one person who is willing to change to create positive changes for the whole family.
-I respect the viewpoints of other family members, even when they are not present, and will work for their benefit as well.
+I’m always happy to talk to your partner, to answer questions or describe the progress our progress in therapy.
+I respect the viewpoints of all family members, even when they are not present, and will work for their benefit as well.

 What do I tell my child about coming to see you?